 Last year we started seeing the trend of painting the ceiling appear (apologies if you are way ahead of the game and painted it years ago.
-You trend setter you!) and I wasn’t sure if it was something I could get on board with.
-What colour to paint it to begin with?
-Did you just extend the wall paint, wasn’t that too much?
-Who wants the added stress of painting the fifth “wall” when you’ve already got enough on your plate with the existing four!
+You trendsetter you!) and I wasn’t sure if it was something I could get on board with.

 The ceiling is an endless space of design opportunities when thinking about wallpapering, anything goes!
 You can keep your room plain white with soft hues and then add a bold print.
 Or you could paint your room dark colours and extend it onto the ceiling with a dark floral wallpaper which will add texture and pattern and create a feature within the room.

-Putting up wallpaper is not for the faint hearted though!
+Putting up wallpaper is not for the faint-hearted though!
 If you feel confident, go for it, but I would suggest using removable wallpaper if possible.
-It’s not only easier to install, you won’t have the dreaded wallpaper paste dripping on your head!
+It’s not only easier to install, but you won’t have the dreaded wallpaper paste dripping on your head!
 Plus, you can also pull it down easily if you decide it’s too much!

 I’ve actually started to enjoy putting up wallpaper, but I would definitely hire a professional to do it, who would probably curse me the minute I explained what I wanted to do!

-I have a feeling, most people will not fancy dangling from a step ladder arguing with the wallpaper paste bucket, so will go for the easier(ish) option of painting the ceiling.
-This is a fantastic way of creating a big impact in a room and experimenting with colour.
+I have a feeling that most people will not fancy dangling from a step ladder arguing with the wallpaper paste bucket, so will go for the easier(ish) option of painting the ceiling.
+This is a fantastic way of creating a big impact in a room and experimenting with color.

-Using tin tiles add wonderful texture to a ceiling and can come in many colours.
-Metallic hues, calming whites and creams and even a bit of rust here and there can create a beautiful patina on your ceiling, which will also allow light to bounce around your room and create wonderful reflections.
+Using tin tiles adds wonderful texture to a ceiling and can come in many colors.
+Metallic hues, calming whites and creams, and even a bit of rust here and there can create a beautiful patina on your ceiling.
+This will also allow light to bounce around your room and create wonderful reflections.